You don’t need me to tell you that we live in an incredibly busy society.

-Here’s a real-world example: this past spring (Declutter 2017) I completely gutted my closet.
+Here’s a real-world example: one spring (Declutter 2017) I decided to completely gut my closet.
 I donated over 10 garbage bags filled with clothes, shoes, accessories, bags, etc. Guess what’s left in my closet.
 Only the things that I love.

 Yep, when I wake up in the morning and open my closet doors, I know I like everything in my wardrobe.
 Although this may seem like a small step, I can’t tell you how much time I save each morning.
 And as an added bonus – all of my clothes fit in my closet with room to spare.
 Woah!
 (Did you hear that cheering?
 It’s my husband celebrating his newly gained space.)

 5. Create a weekly or biweekly dinner menu.

 Question time.
 When 5:00 rolls around, how many of you think, “ACK!
 What the heck are we having for dinner tonight?” and then proceed to hunt through your refrigerator for something the whole family will eat?
 Been there.

 Ryan and I recently started sitting down once a week to plan our meals for next 7 days.
 We try and keep them simple – no more than 30 minutes to prepare – and we take into account which meals will have leftovers, which nights we won’t be home for dinner etc.

 By making this simple plan, I can go to the grocery store ONCE a week, get everything I need, and completely avoid the frazzled dinner rush.
 I’m telling you, 5 minutes of planning at the beginning of the week saves a whole lot of stress and wasted time on the other end.